Parental Alienation in Arizona

 Some custodial parents begin exhibiting recognizable parental gatekeeping tactics before the court filing and divorce process even begins.
 It can is recognized quite easily by the following phrases and excuses meant to limit the noncustodial parent’s time with the child.
 “He just isn’t used to you yet.
 She would be traumatized if I left her to spend the night with you.
 You don’t know how to take care of her.
 They can’t stay that long, and it would interfere with their weekly play date with the neighbor”.

 Parental Gatekeeping in Arizona | What to Expect

-There are countless “excuses” that can be used at this stage of gatekeeping, so if you are in the beginning stages of divorce in AZ with children, watch out for this tactic and do not allow it to occur.
+There are countless “excuses” that can be used at this stage of gatekeeping, so if you are in the beginning stages of divorce in Arizona and have, watch out for this tactic and do not allow it to occur.